An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Introduction

-Adaptation or reuse of existing models can also introduce degrees of complexity.
+Adaptation or reuse of existing models can also introduce degrees of complexity~\cite{davis2023reusing}.
 Models can be fine-tuned~\cite{church2021emerging} or quantized from existing models~\cite{gholami2022survey}.
 (Fine-tuning allows a developer to use an existing model to create a model that specializes in certain tasks or to change the model's behavior, such as removing safety or ethical protections.
 Quantization compresses an existing model such that it can be run on smaller hardware with minimal performance loss.)
-Different ML models can be combined to form a single architecture that can, in turn, be reused or adapted~\cite{ardabili2019advances}.
-Finally, the outputs from one model can be used to train another model, such as through synthetic data~\cite{marwala2023use} or the use of a teacher-student approach~\cite{hinton2015distilling}.
+Different ML models can be combined to form a single architecture that can, in turn, be reused or adapted~\cite{yang2024model}.
+Finally, the outputs from one model can be used to train another model, such as through synthetic data~\cite{marwala2023use} or the use of distillation~\cite{hinton2015distilling}.
+(Distillation is a technique where a smaller, simpler student model is trained to mimic the behavior of a larger, more complex teacher model.)

 The ML supply chain, particularly those involving generative models \cite{lee2023talkin}, is not necessarily linear, progressing cleanly from one dependency or stage to the next.
 Instead, as outlined by Lee \etal \cite{lee2023talkin}, there can be branches and even cycles in the supply chain.
 For example, datasets can be used not only in the initial training of models but also for the fine-tuning of pre-existing base models, sometimes in multiple instances and by different developers.
 Additionally, some stages of the supply chain can backfeed into others, making relationships increasingly complex, if not recursive.
 For example, the outputs of a generative model can be added to pre-existing datasets and used for training future versions.
 The sheer volume of content from generative models makes this situation increasingly likely, if not inevitable.